 Culturally Different

 Culturally different refers frequently to gifted students from specific ethnic groups: Hispanics, African Americans, Native Americans, and Asian Americans.
-If the particular gifted student's "abilities and interests are not synchronous with subgroup values, then the child must face the problems of gaining acceptance of his or her giftedness by both society and by members of the subgroup" (Torrance (1969) suggested 18 "creative positives" that may be helpful in identifying culturally different youth (pp. 71–81):
+If the particular gifted student's "abilities and interests are not synchronous with subgroup values, then the child must face the problems of gaining acceptance of his or her giftedness by both society and by members of the subgroup" (Torrance (1969) suggested 18 "creative positives" that may be helpful in identifying culturally different youth (pp. 71–81):ability to express feelings and emotions

 ability to improvise with commonplace materials and objects